developer-advocacy/blog-promoter-service/README.md

 - x build spring integration feed processor
 - x persistence for teammates
 - x persistence for blog posts
+- x build jdbc metadataStore so that the spring integration feed adapter doesn't redeliver the same blog posts over and over
 - build out the periodic loop that pulls down the latest posts and tweets them
 - deploy to Kubernetes